LucasVera/typescript-express-starter/README.md

-# Inflw user api
+# Boilerplate typescript-express

 ---

-This is the user service's API for Inflw.
+This is the boilerplate for a typescript + express project

 ### How to run